does-stuff/Adventure-Cymru/README.md

 **_OR_**

 ![Custom designed image representing how to download this repository through GitHub.](/.assets/download_graphic.png)

-<span style="text-align:center; opacity: 0.75; font-style: italic;">Press the "Download ZIP" button, then unzip the archived file that is downloaded.</span>
+<p align="center" style="opacity: 0.75; font-style: italic;">Press the "Download ZIP" button, then unzip the archived file that is downloaded.</p>

 2. To run the website, open the folder **within a terminal** and type the following commands